Proto:Sonic Adventure (Dreamcast)/AutoDemo/Stage Differences

 - Act 1 has more objects than the game's actually limited to.

 - The stage has wind paths, and although the one in Act 1 works fine, the ones in Act 3 are very wonky.
 This is because they contain loops, which the final version doesn't have at all.

 - The bottom of the skybox in Act 1 is a cloud layer instead of water.

 - The top of the skybox for Act 3 is untextured, and the bottom is completely missing, leaving a black void at the bottom of the level.

 Casinopolis is in a very early state compared to the other levels, with the level showing off some very rough early models for it.

 The most notable feature of the early model for Act 1 is the "bunny girl" that would ultimately become the cowgirl in the Japanese release.
 The bunny girl is 3D unlike the cowgirl, who only appears on a billboard.
 The model of a bar that does not exist in the final can also be seen nearby.

 Act 2 doesn't seem to have had any major changes made for the final version.
 The long path that goes unused in the final is present on the early model, however.

-The early model for Act 3 (Sonic Pinball) is mostly the same as the final, and is the only act to have objects in its SET file.
+The early model for Act 3 (Sonic Pinball) is strongly resembles the final, and is the only Act to have objects in its SET file.